luca0405/bean-stalker-app2/replit.md

-# Bean Stalker - Coffee Shop PWA
+# Bean Stalker - Coffee Shop Native Mobile App

 ## Overview

-Bean Stalker is a full-stack Progressive Web Application (PWA) for a coffee shop, enabling customers to browse menus, place orders, manage credits, and receive notifications.
+Bean Stalker is a full-stack native mobile application for a coffee shop, built with Capacitor for iOS and Android deployment.
+The app enables customers to browse menus, place orders, manage credits, and receive notifications.
 The application supports both customer and admin interfaces with real-time order tracking and payment processing.

+**IMPORTANT: This is a NATIVE MOBILE APP, not a web application.
+All development decisions should prioritize native iOS/Android deployment via Capacitor, TestFlight, and App Store distribution.**

 ## System Architecture